 Biomechatronics and Intelligent Robotics Lab

-Postdoc, Engineer, PhD Positions: Surgical, Humanoid, Wearable Robots at North Carolina State University
+Postdoc, Engineer, PhD Positions: Surgical, Humanoid, Wearable Robots at New York University

-The Biomechatronics and Intelligent Robotics Lab in the Mechanical and Aerospace Engineering Department at North Carolina State University is seeking engineers, postdoc fellows, and PhD students with Mechatronics Design, Electric Motor, Control, Learning expertise for applications in surgical robots, humanoid robots, and wearable robots.
+The Biomechatronics and Intelligent Robotics Lab in the New York University is seeking engineers, postdoc fellows, and PhD students with Mechatronics Design, Electric Motor, Control, Learning expertise for applications in surgical robots, humanoid robots, and wearable robots.
 The lab conducts translational research, publishes high-caliber papers, and offers entrepreneurship opportunities.

 Applications (assembled as a single PDF file) should contain a CV, a list of publications, and copies of up to four scientific papers.
-Applications should be emailed to robotics.ncsu@gmail.com
+Please email to su.lab.robotics@gmail.com, and cc hao.su@nyu.edu for application.

 Postdoc qualification: